sinus; sinusitis; ;

 - Older children, adolescents and adults, may also complain of headache, or aching of the face and teeth, and it can hurt if they are touched on the face over where the sinuses are.

 When only one side of the nose is running, it may mean that the child has pushed something into his nose and it has got stuck there.
-The mucous may be very smelly.
+The mucus may be very smelly.

 What parents can do

 - The main treatment of sinusitis is antibiotics, so you need to take your child to a doctor.
-(Note: without treatment the child will recover unless there are other problems present, but it will take longer than with antibiotics and you need the doctor to check whether there are any other problems.)
+Without treatment the child will recover unless there are other problems present, but it can take longer than with antibiotics and you need the doctor to check whether there are any other problems.

 - Cough and cold medicines such as decongestants should not be given to children under 6 years of age.
 They should only be given to children aged 6 to 11 years on the advice of a doctor, pharmacist or nurse practitioner.
 The benefits have not been proven and they can have upsetting side-effects such as irritability, restlessness, difficulty with sleeping, or drowsiness depending on which is used.
 Decongestant medicines do not seem to prevent ear infections.

 - Paracetamol or ibuprofen can help with pain.
 (Do not give aspirin to children!)
 See 'Using paracetamol or ibuprofen'.

 - Breathing in heated oils (such as eucalyptus oil) may help the child feel better for a while, but it probably does not work very well, and there is a danger of scalds.

 - Some adults need to have an operation for chronic sinusitis, but this is rarely needed for children.

 The topic 'Feeling sick' has suggestions for caring for a sick child.